solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 There are few known and researched ways to generate entropy if I/O events are not suitable:

 1. Hardware based devices.
 Sample some noise from radio waves or digital camera photo cell.
 Simple A/D converter + a sensor and plenty of entropy is available.
 Costs less than 50 eur to make.
+Some PC chipsets have a built-in HW generator which can be utilized with [rng-tools](https://www.gnu.org/software/hurd/user/tlecarrour/rng-tools.html).

 2. Randomness of timing.
 Linux has [Haveged](http://www.issihosts.com/haveged/), which works by generating randomness from the reasonably random small differences in clock cycles.
+See [HAVEGE algorithm](http://www.irisa.fr/caps/projects/hipsor/) for detailed explanation.
+The computers are deterministic, but modern computers never operate from a single hardware timer clock in a perfectly deterministic way.
-Modern computers never operated from a single hardware timer clock. ([Original IBM PC actually did just that](https://news.ycombinator.com/item?id=2729571), nice engineering trick there.)
+([Original IBM PC actually did just that](https://news.ycombinator.com/item?id=2729571), nice engineering trick there.)

 3. Get some from the internet.
-There are servers which supply supposedly random bits.
+There are servers which supply supposedly random bits, for example [NIST Randomness Beacon](http://www.nist.gov/itl/csd/ct/nist_beacon.cfm).

 4. You could also sample entropy by sending various packets around and measure their roundtrip times, but this is I/O based method.
 Essentially not much different from sampling keyboard or mouse movement timings.